-I was content to let my 3-year-old entertain herself every day.
-By nature that meant entertaining her little brother who follows her every move.
-When they play I do what needs doing or take a mental break.
-Prompted by a sense of imbalance I began evaluating my typical day and the glaringly obvious truth was I had buried my head deep in a pile of to-do’s to the neglect of relationship with my children.
+I was content to let my 3-year-old entertain herself every day (by nature that meant entertaining her little brother, who follows her every move).
+When they play, I do what needs doing.
+As much I hate to admit it, the glaringly obvious truth was I had buried my head deep in a pile of to-do’s to the neglect of relationship with my children.
 Anytime they needed me, I was annoyed.
-They were interrupting.
-My productivity or simple train-of-thought was being hijacked.
-I was angry.
+They were interrupting me.
+My productivity or train-of-thought was being hijacked and I was angry.

 I had completely lost focus on my main role in this season: Mommy.
 This realization left me with two feelings: regret and panic.
 I wondered if I would have any memories to look back on.
 Was I savoring these fleeting moments or was I shooing them away?
 It was then I realized that being present with my children was much more important than checking off house chores.

 I sat down in a chair and watched my baby boy giggle with sheer delight at a bowl full of peas, which he meticulously popped in his mouth, one by one.
 I gave 5 minutes just to watch him wonder at those little green rolling spheres and smile each time he captured one, but I got so much more.

 I want to remember the silly things my kids do that make my whole heart bloom with happiness.
 I want to remember all the times they look at me with surprise when I teach them something new.
 I want to remember the times they think I’m funny because I do something totally unexpected and goofy.
 I want to remember their sweet, mispronounced words and sing-songy speech.
 I don’t want my memories to be how clean my house was or how organized I managed to be.